 Sorry, you must log in to save an item.

-When your under-eye bags are looking not so swell, that last thing you likely want to hear is that you can’t permanently get rid of them.
-While that is certainly a bummer, you can hide the appearance of under-eye bags with makeup—and it’s actually pretty easy to do.
-Follow our five steps to conceal your under-eye bags below—because no one has to know you’re experiencing any puffiness.
+When your under-eye bags are looking not so swell, that last thing you likely want to hear is that you can’t permanently get rid of under-eye bags.
+While it’s true that maintaining a good skin care routine can help prevent unwanted bags, there’s some under eye puffiness that even the most flawless skin care routine can’t ward off or turn back the clock on.
+While that is certainly a bummer, you can always rely on makeup to help conceal under-eye bags—and it’s actually pretty easy to do.
+Wondering how to conceal under-eye bags?
+We know you are!
+Follow our five steps below to learn how to conceal under eye bags with your makeup look—because no one has to know you’re carrying any excess baggage.

 Of course, you’ll want the rest of your face to look as flawless as your under-eyes are about to, right?
 That means you can’t skip out on foundation.
 Use the L’Oréal Paris Infallible Blend Artist Foundation Blender to apply your foundation of choice all over your face, being sure to lightly tap over your under-eye bags to blend away any obvious lines that distinguish your foundation from your concealer.
-The L’Oréal Paris Infallible Pro Glow Foundation has a long-lasting formula that goes on smoothly and leaves skin with the appearance of a radiant glow.
+Try the L’Oréal Paris Infallible Pro Glow Foundation, which has a long-lasting formula that goes on smoothly and leaves skin with the appearance of a radiant glow.

 Now that you’ve perfectly concealed your under-eye bags with makeup, the last thing you need is for it to shift or stray throughout the day.
 Before you move on, break out a setting spray, like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray, to lock your look in place and keep those under-eye bags under wraps.
-This micro-fine spray has a long-lasting finish and extends just-applied makeup.
+This micro-fine spray has a long-lasting finish and extends just-applied makeup so you can have a “just applied” makeup look for the whole day.
 Spritz a few times and you’re good to go.

-Want more info on using an eye cream to diminish the appearance of under-eye bags?
-We’ve got you covered.
-Read our article, When Can You Start Using Eye Cream?
+Want more info on using an eye cream?
+Remember, they’re good for more than just helping with puffiness!
+To get the complete lowdown, read our article, When Can You Start Using Eye Cream?